ldtp/cobra/CobraWinLDTP/README.txt

  * Windows GUI testing is known to work on application written in .NET / C++ / Java / QT on Windows XP SP3 / Vista SP2 / Windows 7 / Windows 8 development version
  * Mac GUI testing is known to work on OS X Snow Leopard/Lion/Mountain Lion.
 Where ever ATOMac runs, LDTP should work on it

 Verified with Windows XP SP3 / Windows 7 SP1 / Windows 8.
 Minimum requirement >= .NET3.5 for Windows XP/7.
 Test scripts can be written in Python / Ruby / Java / C# / VB.NET / PowerShell / Clojure / Perl and it can be extended to other languages.
+Download latest Cobra binary from http://code.google.com/p/cobra-winldtp/downloads/list

 On Windows XP SP3 make sure you have installed:
 .NET3.0 and .NET3.5 and KB971513